 Veterans Appeals Improvement and Modernization Act Review Options

-In addition to a few vets that got into the RAMP Pilot program prior to the Modernization Act, the only option for review of a decision from the Department of Veterans Affairs was an appeal to the Board of Veterans Appeals (BVA).
+In addition to a few vets that got into the RAMP Pilot program prior to AMA, the only option for review of a decision from the VA was an appeal to the Board of Veterans Appeals (BVA).
 More specifically, you can obtain a review of the VA’s decision by filing a Notice of Disagreement (NOD) with the VA office that handled your case.
 You can submit additional evidence with the NOD.

 The Veterans Benefits Administration (VBA) reviewed the NOD and any additional evidence and prepared a Statement of the Case explaining its reasoning for the decision on your claim.
 If you disagree with the Statement of the Case (SOC), you should reply with a notice that you are appealing to the BVA.
 (We will help you fill this out, or you can download VA Form 9 here and do it yourself.)
 If you submit new evidence or raise new issues after the original Statement of the Case, the VBA may issue a Supplemental Statement of the Case (SSOC).